 The payment of charges for tuition, fees, room, and board is part of the registration process.

 Students may pay on-line using Trojan Web Express.
-Troy University accepts VISA, MasterCard, American Express, Discover, e- checks, checks and cash.
+Troy University accepts VISA, MasterCard, American Express, Discover, checks, money orders and cash.

 Payment Plan